marcus-jw/Targeted-Manipulation-and-Deception-in-LLMs/README.md

 ### For slurm users
 Run scripts like this.
-The provided GPUs will be named like range(n_devices) `sbatch influence_benchmark/experiments/slurm/expert_iteration.sh`
+You can choose details of the run by modifying the file.
+`bash influence_benchmark/experiments/slurm/expert_iteration.sh`

 ## Project Structure